isgulkov/rsa-prep/README.md

 ##### Stack allocation instead of heap

 A heap allocation is hella expensive, and accessing the heap memory through a pointer is detrimental for performance for multiple reasons.
-That's too bad, as right now every `unit_long`'s actual bits are always completely allocated on the heap.
+That's too bad, as right now every `intbig_t`'s actual bits are always completely allocated on the heap.

 Except the one number that is represented as no heap array, zero `len` and null pointer, so, doesn't require any allocation.
 This representation was chosen for number $0$, as (most probably) the most frequent number in a given program due to the "law of small numbers<sup>1</sup>"